Articles

 </auth_results>

-Manually analyzing your DMARC reports and email logs is possible, but it isn’t the most efficient way to monitor DMARC.
-While you can dig down in the xml files and find the necessary data, it can be time-consuming and lead to issues being overlooked or left undiscovered for a period of time.
+Manually analyzing your DMARC reports and email logs by digging into the xml reports is possible, but it isn’t the most efficient way to monitor DMARC.

 Let’s take a quick tour of the DMARC monitoring tool!